On the decomposability of mod 2 cohomological invariants of Weyl groups: Main theorem and proof strategy

 Let $\E$ be a finite-dimensional real vector space with scalar product $( -, - )$ and orthogonal group $O(\E)$.
 Then, $s_v:\E \to\E$,

 defines the reflection at a vector $v \in \E$ with $(v, v) \ne 0$.

 \smallbreak

-Now, the \emph{Weyl group} $W(\Sigma)$ associated with a root system $\Sigma\ss\E$ is the subgroup of $O(\E)$ generated by all reflections $s_\a$ at the roots $\a \in \Sigma$.
+Now, the \emph{Weyl group} $W(\Sigma)$ associated with a crystallographic root system $\Sigma\ss\E$ is the subgroup of $O(\E)$ generated by all reflections $s_\a$ at the roots $\a \in \Sigma$.
 By definition of a root system, the scalars ${2(\a, \b)}/{(\a, \a)}$ are integers for all $\a, \b \in \Sigma$ and the reflections act on the root system.
-We say that a Weyl group is {\it irreducible} if the corresponding root system is irreducible.
+The Weyl group is {\it irreducible} if the corresponding root system is irreducible.

 \smallbreak